benjamintee/CASA_FSDS_Project/README.md

-# CASA00013-Foundations-in Spatial-Data-Science-Project
+# CASA0013-Foundations of Spatial Data Science
-This repository is a collection of documents for the Group Project for the CASA0013 Foundations in Spatial Data Science Module
+Foundations of Spatial Data Science 2025/2026

+This repository contains practicals and notes from the _Foundations_ module.

+You can find the original [here](https://jreades.github.io/fsds/)